Pencroff/Simple-App/README.md

 Simple-App
 ==========

 I created simple Backbone.js application.
+It also containe PhoneGap and MoSync example.